Exopy/exopy/docs/source/dev_guide/application.rst

 In some cases, a plugin needs to perform some operation at application start up (for example discover extension packages, or adding new logger handlers) or some special clean up operations when the application exits.
-It may also need to have a say so about whether or not the application can exit (if a measure is running the application should not exit without a huge warning).
+It may also need to have a say so about whether or not the application can exit (if a measurement is running the application should not exit without a huge warning).
 The 'exopy.app' plugin is responsible for handling all those possibilities.
 It relies on three extension points (one for each behaviour) :